vardigroup/lisa/README.md

     * Go to mona-1.4-17 directory and follow the install instructions in INSTALL.

-        For instance ./configure && make && sudo make install-strip
+            ./configure && make && sudo make install-strip

     **NOTE**

     In BDD/bdd.h, the original table size is defined as #define BDD_MAX_TOTAL_TABLE_SIZE 0x1000000 (=2^24), which is too small for the DFA generation comparison.
-    For a fair comparison with MONA, we modify it to #define BDD_MAX_TOTAL_TABLE_SIZE 0x1000000000 (=2^36), so to allow MONA have larger table size during DFA construction.
+    We modify it to #define BDD_MAX_TOTAL_TABLE_SIZE 0x1000000000 (=2^36), so to allow MONA have larger table size during DFA construction.
     Note that MONA has explicit state representation but encodes the labels on transition symbolically.
     For more details on the representation of DFA in MONA, we refer to https://www.brics.dk/mona/mona14.pdf.